jo-pol/MAE-gf/Fancy-examples.md

 > [Star][G-0112]

 ### Squared Snowflake
 The little snowflake can also be put into a square.
-However, we have not been able (yet) to discover the scheme for the crossed snowflake on the right.
+However, we have not been able (yet) to discover the matrix-scheme for the crossed snowflake on the right.
 ![snowflake][pic-0306-OIv]
 > [left][G-0306], right